 How Much Will an Attorney Cost Me?

 Most Florida auto accident attorneys work on a contingency basis.
 This means a lawyer will represent a client at no up-front charge and collect a percentage of the settlement as a fee after a settlement has been reached.

 Accepting a case on a contingency basis allows a financially strapped injured party to hire a lawyer without having to come up with a retainer or other fee.

 Is There a Statute of Limitations for Filing a Personal Injury Claim After an Auto Accident in Florida?

-In Florida, the deadline for filing a personal injury or property damage claim is four years from the date of the car accident.
+In Florida, the deadline for filing a personal injury or property damage claim is two years from the date of the car accident.

 More Questions about Florida Auto Accidents?
 Contact the Rivas Law Group

 Hopefully, this list of frequently asked questions about Florida auto accidents will help give you some direction.
 If you have a specific car accident question about a wreck you were involved in, please call the Rivas Law Group today at (877) 299-5539 to schedule a free consultation with car accident attorney Tania L. Rivas.
 Rivas Law Group has offices in Lakeland, Winter Haven and Lutz.
 We can discuss the details of your accident, answer your car accident questions, and provide experienced legal advice on how to proceed with your claim.